ztw17/partial-locals-reading-chi01-seng-ft-010620/README.md

 In fact, with locals, we can eliminate `@author = @post.author` line in the `posts#show` action in the controller completely, by instead only accessing that data in where we need it, in the partial.

-So let's remove that line of code in our controller, and in the view pass through the author information by changing our code to the following:
+Let's remove that line of code in our controller, and in the view pass through the author information by changing our code to the following:

 `app/controllers/posts_controller`
 ```ruby